techCarpenter/techcarpenter.org-hugo/content/about.md

 title: "About"
 ---

 Even small business owners deserve a professional website.
-Whether you don't have a website or you just need some updates, you've come to the _right place_.
+Whether you need a website created or you just need some updates, you've come to the _right place_.

 <img src="/images/briandevries.png" alt="Brian DeVries" style="width: 75%;">